-The person that has undergone root canal treatment should eat soft food that requires minimum biting or chewing.
-They should avoid solid or hot foods.
-It can hurt your teeth quite badly.
-You will also be suggested to avoid eating food until the numbness wears off.
+Patients who have undergone root canal treatment should eat soft food that requires minimum biting or chewing and avoid solid or hot foods for a few days.
+They should also avoid eating food until the numbness wears off.

-Also, get your teeth checked regularly to avoid reinfection on your teeth.
+Patients must get their teeth checked regularly to avoid reinfection.

 At Dental Nook, we offer the best root canal procedure led by Dr. James Cantua, a member of the American Dental Association and the Academy of General Dentistry, and his team of experienced dental assistants.
 For more information and appointments, call us at (719) 235-5885, book online, or visit Dentist in Colorado Springs CO at 13492 Bass Pro Dr Ste 110, Colorado Springs, CO 80921.